 You never know when inspiration may strike so this many not be a complete list but without further adieu, I am excited to announce:

 Amongst the Apple Blossoms: Spring brings the blossoming of millions of apple, pear and cherry blossoms in the Belgian Haspengouw region.
 Not to be missed!
 Mid April.
 Check out last couple of years here and here.

 Bluebells are Ringing: Capture the magical bluebell forest in Hallerbos.
 Our most popular spring session.
 Late April.
 You can see some examples here and of course below.

 A Splendid Harvest (new!): A return to the Apple Orchards to capture the ripeness of summer and transition to fall.
-Early September.
+August 26.
 Here is our family album.

 A Walk through Time: Set in the 13th century Abbey, Rouge Cloitre, this adventure offers up the height of fall colors in a timeless and stunning location.
 Mid October.